antonycourtney/tabli/src/tabli-core/src/NOTES.md

 (...clue: I def see this happening when opening links from TweetDeck.)
 hypothesis: updateTabItem() getting called to set active to true, without calling setActiveTab().
 Potential easy fix: call setActiveTab() if tab to be updated is active.

+- Should change TabItem.url into a property accessor